 Did you know?
-According to OSHA, although only 6% of the nation’s workforce is in construction, 20% of worker deaths in the U.S. are in the industry.
-This means that 1 in 5 deaths among American workers occur in construction, which is not only a high number, but also disproportionate.
+According to OSHA, although only 6% of the nation’s workforce is in construction, 20% of worker deaths in the U.S. are in that industry.
+This means that one in five deaths among American workers occur in construction, which is not only a high number, but also disproportionate.

-Overall, worker deaths in the United States are down – thanks to the efforts of advocates like OSHA, unions, and employers, the number is down from 38 worker deaths a day in 1970 to 15 a day in 2019.
-That’s a decrease of more than 50% in nearly as many years, but there’s still work to be done.
+Overall, worker deaths in the United States are down—thanks to the efforts of advocates like OSHA, unions, and employers.
+The number is down from 38 worker deaths a day in 1970 to 13 a day in 2020.
+That’s a decrease of more than 50% in as many years, but there’s still work to be done.

 What Are Construction’s “Fatal Four?”